-Common Mode Filters Can't Prevent (all) Electrical Bearing Damage
+Common Mode Chokes Can't Prevent (all) Electrical Bearing Damage

-There are a number of inductive filters on the market - with names like dv/dt filters, common mode cores, and inductive absorbers - that purport to completely solve the problem of electrical bearing damage from VFDs.
+There are many types of VFD output filters out there, but in this post, we are only speaking of purely inductive filters.
+Inductive filters are commonly called common mode chokes or common mode cores, and occasionally inductive absorbers, and some brands claim to completely solve the problem of electrical bearing damage from VFDs.
 But do they?

 The short answer is: No. These products can reduce damage due to high frequency circulating currents and rotor ground currents, but they cannot eliminate bearing damage due to shaft voltage discharge.
 To understand why, we'll have to look at the VFD output power, and three kinds of electrical bearing damage.

-The common mode voltage is the net, or total, voltage that the motor "feels".
+The common mode voltage is a measure of the total (net) voltage that the motor "feels".
 This net voltage induces the shaft voltage that causes rotor discharge bearing currents.
 Rotor discharge currents are a problem in all motors on drives, regardless of size.

 The current from a drive looks less like a pulse and more like a sine wave (Figure 1, bottom).
-But every time the drive switches on or off, there is a spike of high frequency current.
+But every time the drive switches on or off, there is a spike of high frequency current, as the rapidly changing voltage charges capacitances in the motor and cabling.
 Between the three phases of drive power, the current mostly cancels out.
 Except for those spikes.
 The sum of the current spikes in each phase is called the common mode current.

 When common mode current gets to the motor, it doesn't go through the stator windings because they have high impedance (resistance) to high frequency current.
 Instead it leaks by capacitance from the windings to the motor frame, and then runs to ground (and back to the drive).
 This can cause bearing damage in two ways.